 Winner: Freeform Games

 Unpredictable outcomes and player-driven narratives mean each freeform game feels genuinely fresh.
-My Mystery Party scenarios can be replayed with the same group but outcomes remain largely similar.
-Night of Mystery's structured format makes replays feel repetitive since players remember the predetermined solution.
+Scripted scenarios can be replayed with the same group but outcomes remain largely similar.
+Structured round-based formats offer lower replayability, as players become familiar with the predetermined solution over time.

 Key Fact: For families who host mystery parties regularly, freeform formats offer lasting replay value.

 Clear structure and turn-based fairness help younger and older players participate equally without feeling lost.
-My Mystery Party works but assumes comfortable reading levels.
+Scripted formats work but assume comfortable reading levels.
 Freeform requires confidence that may exclude younger or less experienced players.

 If your gathering spans ages 8 to 80, structure becomes your friend.